-Due to the nature of the WAL file, it will constantly grow and it would take significant time to recover the cluster by going over the WAL from the head to tail.
-To mitigate this, Ignite introduces a checkpointing process.
+However, due to the nature of the WAL file, it constantly grows and would take significant time to recover the cluster by going over the WAL from head to tail.
+To mitigate this, durable memory and Ignite Persistence support a checkpointing process.

-The checkpointing is the process of copying dirty pages from RAM to partition files on disk.
-A dirty page is a page that was updated in RAM but was not written to a respective partition file (an update was just appended to the WAL).
+Checkpointing is the process of copying dirty pages from RAM to partition files on disk.
+A dirty page is a page that was updated in RAM but was not written to the respective partition file on disk (an update was just appended to the WAL).

 This process helps to utilize disk space frugally by keeping pages in the most up-to-date state on disk and allowing to remove outdated WAL segments (files) from the WAL archive.